 It’s really a matter of convenience.
 Pre-lit artificial Christmas trees give you a much faster setup.
 Unlit trees allow you to be more creative and choose the color or “temperature” of the lights.
 This is another instance of the buy the best quality tree that you can afford.
 The inexpensive faux Christmas trees tend to have poorer quality lights and it is SO annoying to have bulbs or strands go out on you.
 Been there and done that one too many times!

 Green, white, flocked or trees of a single vibrant color…there are lots to choose from in today’s market!
 Currently I have 5 full sized trees at our Miami house and two at the beach home.
 Yikes…that’s a lot I know, but it’s mostly due to working with brands over the years.
 I can tell you that the better quality trees have really lasted well, and one of them (lesser quality) has not.
-My favorites are the flocked trees and what I’ll be putting up this year!
+My favorites are the flocked trees!

 I hope that this guide to buying an artificial Christmas tree has helped you!
 I’ve sourced some of my favorite trees throughout this post and will link some more below.
 Just click on any of the individual photos for more information and/or head directly over to my CHRISTMAS SHOP HERE or the CHRISTMAS TREE SHOP HERE!